guillearria/email-lead-agent/README.md

 - Implement webhook or polling mechanism to detect new emails
 - Store email metadata and content securely
 - Handle rate limiting and API quotas appropriately

+See the [API Contracts](API_CONTRACTS.md#gmail-integration-api) for detailed endpoint specifications.

 ### Lead Classification System
 - Implement rule-based classification with the following categories: